Periodontal Treatment in West Chester, OH

 Once you’ve had gum disease, you are always at risk of getting it again.
 Please call our West Chester office for a dental appointment, and we’ll be happy to perform a thorough exam and cleaning to prevent and treat gum disease.

-Periodontal Deep Cleanings
+Periodontal Deep Cleanings in West Chester, OH

 Your dental hygienist would recommend a periodontal deep cleaning at our West Chester dental office if you currently have gum disease.
 You may also hear us refer to this procedure as a deep cleaning or scaling and root planing.